Shortcomings in the Understanding of Why Cosmological Perturbations Look Classical: A concrete example

-i) For instance below equation 26 of \cite{Polarski-Kiefer}: \be p(k,\eta) = p_{cl}(k,\eta)=\frac{g_{k2}}{f_{k1}} y(k,\eta) \ee where presumably here the authors have in mind something like the value corresponding to the maximum of the Wigner funtional, with the given the value of $y$ held fixed, we read :{\it``For a given realization of the perturbation $y(k,\eta)$, the corresponding momentum $ p_{cl}(k,\eta)$ is fixed and equal to the the classical momentum corresponding to this value of $ y(k,\eta)$.
-Then the quantum system is effectively equivalent to the classical random system, which is an ensemble of classical trajectories with certain probability associated with each of them".}
+\begin{itemize} \item For instance below equation 26 of that manuscript \be p(k,\eta) = p_{cl}(k,\eta)=\frac{g_{k2}}{f_{k1}} y(k,\eta) \ee (where presumably the assumption is that one should focus on something like the value of $p$ corresponding to the maximum value of the Wigner functional, considered as a function of $p$, with the given value of $y$ held fixed), we read: {\it``For a given realization of the perturbation $y(k,\eta)$, the corresponding momentum $ p_{cl}(k,\eta)$ is fixed and equal to the the classical momentum corresponding to this value of $ y(k,\eta)$.
+Then the quantum system is effectively equivalent to the classical random system, which is an ensemble of classical trajectories with certain probability associated with each of them".} \end{itemize}